 What is a deductible?
-An insurance deductible is the amount of money you are responsible for paying out of pocket if you make an insurance claim.
-Do not confuse this with insurance premiums, which is the fee you pay an insurance company to give you insurance coverage.
+An insurance deductible is the amount of money you are responsible for paying out of pocket if you make a claim.
+Do not confuse this with insurance premiums, which is the fee you pay an insurance company to give you coverage.

 In general, there is an inverse relationship between premiums and deductibles.
 The higher the premium you pay, the lower your deductible will be.
 Similarly, the lower the premium you pay, the higher your deductible will be.

 There are two main types of homeowners insurance deductible.
-These will be defined in the policy and agreed to by you.
+These will be defined in the policy:

 - Dollar-amount deductible: An insurance policy with a dollar-amount deductible will define a specific dollar amount that you must cover as a deductible.
 In the roofing example above, we used a dollar-amount deductible of $1,000.

 - Percentage-based deductible: An insurance policy with a percentage-based deductible will define a specific percentage of your home’s insured value to be the deductible.
-Let’s say your policy defines a 2% deductible and your home is insured for $150,000.
-In the event of a claim, your deductible will be 2% of $150,000 or $3,000.
+Let’s say your policy defines a 2 percent deductible and your home is insured for $150,000.
+In the event of a claim, your deductible will be 2 percent of $150,000 or $3,000.

 How to choose a homeowners insurance deductible

 If you’re shopping for homeowners insurance, you’ve most likely already determined what annual premium you can afford.
-But if you haven’t, consider both the premium and the deductible costs.
+If you haven’t, consider both the premium and the deductible costs.

 Think about what deductible you can reasonably afford if you must file an insurance claim.
 Consider your budget and whether you have emergency savings to help cover things like unexpected insurance deductibles.
 The deductible you select should not be so high that it creates a financial hardship for you if you have to pay it.